Why Does My Hair Feel Sticky After Washing?

 When you step out of the shower, you want your hair to feel clean, soft, and beautifully conditioned.
-The last thing you want is to wash your hair only for it to feel sticky straight away!

 If it does happen, it can really throw you for a loop!
-But you don’t need to panic; you just may need to change up your routine.
+But you don’t need to panic; you may need to change up your routine.

-Why could your hair feel sticky after washing?
 There are a few likely reasons for your hair feeling sticky after washing.
 You might have over-conditioned your hair, used too much conditioner, have a product build-up, used a strong shampoo, or you’re washing your hair too often.

-If you are becoming frustrated with sticky hair after washing, read on to find out more about why it might be happening, and how you could stop it from happening!
+If you are becoming frustrated with sticky hair after washing, read on to find out more about why it might be happening and how you could stop it from happening!

 Reasons Your Hair Is Sticky After Washing

-In order to try and prevent your hair from being sticky after washing, you need to try and figure out why it is sticky and greasy.
-There are a couple of factors that could be causing this stickiness.
+To prevent your hair from being sticky after washing, you need to figure out why it is sticky and greasy.

 Your Hair is Over-Conditioned

-A common reason why hair might feel sticky after washing is that you have over-conditioned your hair.
 You might think that using more conditioner might help to soften and nourish hair more, but this isn’t always the case.

-It is recommended to condition your ends, not necessarily your roots.
-Too much conditioner on your roots will definitely cause stickiness.
-Depositing too much conditioner on your roots will trap in oil, and once you have washed and dried your hair, will cause it to feel sticky.
+Applying too much conditioner to your roots will trap oil, and once you have washed and dried your hair, it will make your hair feel sticky.

 To prevent this, only apply a small amount of conditioner to the ends of your hair, but skip your roots.
 Make sure to rinse this off properly.